 If the employee has to pay his or her own expenses for travel on behalf of the corporation, for tax years prior to 2018, the employee claims an unreimbursed employee business expense deduction as a miscellaneous itemized deduction on Schedule A of Form 1040.
 The employee can use the actual method or standard mileage method to calculate the deductible amount.
 For tax years after 2017, unreimbursed employee expenses are no longer deductible.

 Vehicle owned by the corporation

 A corporation must determine the deduction for vehicles it owns based on actual operating expenses.
 The corporation is also limited by the business-use percentage of the vehicle.

 The corporation can deduct all of the operating expenses of the vehicle without regard to the business-use percentage, if the personal-use percentage is treated as income to the employee.
 This is typically the case when you get the use of a company car as an employee benefit.
 The corporation's deduction for the personal-use percentage is treated as a compensation expense.

 One more thing: The employee's income for personal use of a corporate vehicle is determined based on the market value of the vehicle, not on the actual expenses or standard mileage rate used to determine the deduction, for example, the cost to rent a vehicle.

-The rules are the same as an S Corporation, with one exception: A partner/member who has unreimbursed auto expenses as a requirement of the partnership/LLC agreement can claim the deduction on Schedule E of Form 1040 rather than on Schedule A.
+The rules are the same as an S Corporation, with one exception: A partner/member who has unreimbursed auto expenses as a requirement of the partnership/LLC agreement can typically claim the deduction on Schedule E of Form 1040 rather than on Schedule A.